Onsen Nara: What You Can Expect From A Japanese Hot Spring Ryokan

 I first stop at the showers which were immediately to my right.
 I remind myself that this was one of the rules.
 Always shower before and after.

-There are stools which you can use to sit and bathe yourself or you can also stand up.
+There are stools which you can use to sit and shower yourself or you can also stand up.
 I choose the latter.
 Now washed, I set my eyes on the big pool.

 There were two other ladies in the pool who just smile as I wade in.
-The pool is not deep.
-Just enough to sit and relax while the water only just covers you.
+The pool isn’t deep, just enough to sit and relax while the water only just covers you.
 I immediately start to feel relaxed and close my eyes.

 When I open my eyes about 10 minutes later, I see it.
 How could I miss it?!
-A sauna in Nara onsen.
-I absolutely love a sauna.
+A sauna.
+Oh, I absolutely love a sauna.
 Struggling to contain my excitement, I make my way over.

 Then I open the door to the sauna, I notice this is not an ordinary sauna.
 Why?
 It has a tv.
 Yes, a tv!
 I was so distracted from the tv, I did not see the other woman sitting on the top level.

 We just exchange quick smiles and I find a spot on the lower level.
-I am in heaven, feeling free and liberated!
-Easy to forget I am sitting here stark naked with a stranger.
+I am in heaven, feeling free and liberated.
+Easy to forget I’m sitting here stark naked with a stranger.

 I enjoy the sauna for a bit, but once I start to get too warm, I decide to explore more of the onsen.
-I bath once again just to make sure I was obeying the proper rules.
-It is now time to head outdoors.
+I shower once again just to make sure I was obeying the proper rules.
+It’s now time to head outdoors.

 Ultimate Relaxation

-The stars are out and it is a beautiful night.
-Everything is completely quiet.
-I see it in the corner.
+The stars are out and it’s a beautiful night.
+Everything is completely quiet, and I see it in the corner.
 A tub big enough for just one.
 Can this place get any better?!

 I make my way over to the small round pool.
 As I sit, the water level rises just to the very edges of the top.
 A look up to the sky shows the stars clear and omnipresent.
 I was gone.